dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

     * If there's no method in the list and the interface is variant, repeat the above algorithm, looking for a variant match.
 Return the first variant match provided by a most specific interface.

 **Section** "III.2.1 constrained. prefix" the paragraph starting with "This last case can only occur when method was defined on `System.Object`, `System.ValueType`, or `System.Enum`" is extended to also cover default interface method implementation.
 In the case the interface method implementation is provided by an interface, the implicit boxing becomes _observable_ to the program.

+**Section** "III.3.41 ldftn" is extended to allow throwing `AmbiguousImplementationException` if the implementation of the static virtual interface method resolves at runtime to more than one default interface method.
+It's also extended to specify throwing `EntryPointNotFoundException` if the default interface implementation is abstract.

 **Section** "III.4.2 callvirt" is extended to allow throwing `AmbiguousImplementationException` if the implementation of the interface method resolves at runtime to more than one default interface method.
 It's also extended to specify throwing `EntryPointNotFoundException` if the default interface implementation is abstract.